3 dead as suspected twisters, other storms batter the South

 Some houses were destroyed and others severely damaged, he said.
 The number wasn’t known Monday night because crews couldn’t get to them all — downed trees tangled with power lines blocked county roads and state highways.

-McCurley said damage was spread across the county, which adjoins the southeast Louisiana state line.
+The damage was spread across the county, which adjoins the southeast Louisiana state line, McCurley said.

-That tornado cell sprang up in Tangipahoa Parish, Louisiana and went through Washington Parish on its way into Mississippi, said meteorologist Phil Grigsby of the National Weather Service office in Slidell.

-The Storm Prediction Center reported two other people suffered minor injuries from flying debris after storms moved into Mississippi, and multiple trees fell atop homes and vehicles in Edwards, east of Vicksburg.

-In Guntown, Mississippi, near Tupelo and about 260 miles north-northeast of Amite County, an apparent tornado destroyed a church and damaged dozens of homes.
+In Guntown, Mississippi, near Tupelo and about 260 miles (420 kilometers) north-northeast of Amite County, an apparent tornado destroyed a church and damaged dozens of homes.

 Church member Shane Keith told the newspaper he rushed here after the storm and found pews tossed around the hillside.